 You can also try out 3D puzzles which thanks to the numbers on the back of the pieces turned out to be easier than I thought.
 We like our 3D Minion puzzle.

 One of my absolute favourites is this Wooden animal alphabet interlocking puzzle

 Both my boys really love our alphabet train puzzle.

-I almost always use a puzzle in our TEACCH activities at fist it was more simple Shape recognition puzzle to Magnetic pattern boards and now logic shape puzzles like the Kanoodle Jr puzzle pictured below.
+I almost always use a puzzle in our TEACCH activities at first it was more simple Shape recognition puzzles then onto Magnetic pattern boards and now logic shape puzzles like the Kanoodle Jr puzzle pictured below.

 My youngest is just getting into puzzles and I can see this as an opportunity to try and get the boys doing something together (hopefully).